AI Research Scientist

 Zero/few-shot improvements with SAM, YOLO-World, Grounding DINO, and CLIP.
 Multi-object tracking and 6-DoF pose estimation using synthetic data and domain randomization, plus 3D reconstruction (NeRF, Gaussian Splatting, image-to-3D) for simulation.

-A current project — drag the slider to compare base output to the ES-trained LoRA.
+Current projects — drag the slider to compare base output to the ES-trained LoRA, and watch an agent play MapleStory on its own.

 An EGGROLL-style implementation of low-rank Evolution Strategies from "Evolution Strategies at the Hyperscale" (Sarkar et al., 2025), adapted for text-to-image alignment post-training.
 The base generator stays frozen, and we optimize only a LoRA adapter using black-box reward signals (e.g., PickScore as the objective), with CLIP / aesthetic / no-artifacts as diagnostics.
 This enables fast iteration on alignment objectives at near inference throughput, without diffusion backprop.